 Here is where we stayed in Oman…

-• Muscat: Ramee Guestline Hotel [modern hotel, easy to find; parking; well set up room with 2 double beds; tea and coffee; huge breakfast included; swimming pool; in-house restaurant (convenient and delicious, though very expensive!).
+- Muscat: Ramee Guestline Hotel [modern hotel, easy to find; parking; well set up room with 2 double beds; tea and coffee; huge breakfast included; swimming pool; in-house restaurant (convenient and delicious, though very expensive!).

-• Ibra: Oriental Nights Rest House [handy location to arrive early to Wadi Bani Khalid; good distance from Muscat.
+- Ibra: Oriental Nights Rest House [handy location to arrive early to Wadi Bani Khalid; good distance from Muscat.
 No town or restaurant nearby, only one petrol station/store so bring basic dinner to make].

-• Sur: Leading Wings Beach Apartments [amazing views; basic but spacious rooms with own kitchen and bathroom.
+- Sur: Leading Wings Beach Apartments [amazing views; basic but spacious rooms with own kitchen and bathroom.
 Very friendly staff; free parking].

 We hadn’t booked ahead and turned up and drove around to find a hotel for two nights.
 We ended up at Leading Wings Beach Apartments which was a spacious two bedroom apartment, overlooking the impressive Gulf of Oman.
 The Egyptian owner was very welcoming and happy to see us exploring Oman with the kids.

-One challenge from Oman
+One challenge aside from the beautiful wadis in Oman

-Ok, so this isn’t really very much of a challenge to write home about… But we didn’t realise how hard it would be to find a suitable shady spot for a picnic!
+But we didn’t realise how hard it would be to find a suitable shady spot for a picnic road tripping in Oman!

 With the high price of restaurant food in Oman and the lack of choice in small village stores, we set out each day with a picnic.
 We envisaged this as a great way to travel in Oman: we could make the most of the wadi’s and the surrounding countryside… It sounded like a great plan to us.
-Albeit we were picturing shady trees to stop under like we have back home, when in reality that was not quite so straightforward!

 Some days turned in to a bit of a competition to find the most suitable ‘shady picnic tree’ to stop under…